 Dracaena Marginata plants do not like constant changes in room temperature.
 Additionally, if the home has drafty areas, place the plant in a warm section where it will not be affected by the cool airflow.

 The humidity in homes is drier than the natural habitat of Dracaena plants, but they tolerate slightly drier conditions.

 Signs Your Dracaena Marginata is Exposed to the Wrong Temperature and Humidity

 Your Dracaena plant will often display the following signs if the ambient temperature and humidity aren’t quite right:

-If the leaves of your Dracaena Marginata plant are turning yellow or brown, the temperature in the room could be the problem.
+If the leaves of your Dracaena Marginata plant are turning yellow or brown, the temperature in the room could be the problem (pests can also be an issue here).
 In extreme or fluctuating temperatures, Dracaena plants become stressed and stop carrying nutrients to their leaves.

 A Dracaena plant can be exposed to drafts when placed too close to open windows or air conditioning units.
 The plant will show signs of brown leaf tips and curling brown leaf margins as a result.